Monday, November 30, 2009

 8 ounces dark chocolate chips

 1 teaspoon vanilla

 1/4 teaspoon salt

-In a large bowl, mix together the sugar and the flour.
-Add the eggs, hazelnuts, chocolate chips, corn syrup, butter, vanilla, and salt.
-Stir well.
-Pour the mixture into the pie crust.
+In a bowl, mix together the sugar, flour, eggs, hazelnuts, chocolate chips, corn syrup, butter, vanilla, and salt.
+Make sure the mixture is well combined.
+Carefully pour the mixture into the pie crust.
+Don’t fill the crust too full.
 Bake for 1 hour.

 Cool the tart for at least 30 minutes before serving.